nazmi/esp-buggy/src/DEMO.md

 2. The **black level** was calibrated by placing **black track** under the sensors and toggling the sensors under **minimum light condition**.
 This ensured we get minimum treshold value at minimum external noise(infrared). *What to do with black level?* It was pretty much pointless to read small values that was not useful for distance calculation, so the black level is the treshold of the sensor activation.

 3. Although we expected perfect results by calibration, there will be always external noise coming from sunlight and other sources.
-The issue needed to be addressed to avoid unreliable readings consist of random errors.
+The issue needed to be addressed to avoid unreliable readings consisting of random errors.

 	\f$ reading_i = noise_i + emitter_i \f$

 	@note Noise is simply background reading when none of the emitter is turned on.

-	Measurements of the analog input when all emitter is off at the start of each read is very easy to implement.
-When this is done correctly, we will get the best intended readings from the sensor.
+	Measurements of the analog input when all emitter is off at the start of each read was very easy to implement.
+When this is done correctly, you get the best intended readings from the sensor.

 <details><summary>more...</summary>
 Showcase some of the tests done to calibrate the sensors.<br/>